 At the Agile Australia conference Michael Stange spoke about patterns of organisational resistance and how to incrementally make change to structures that enable agility

 At the recent Agile Australia InfoQ spoke to Nigel Dalton about social experiments in modern management, applying Lean, Agile and Systems Thinking to workplaces and disruptive innovation.

 The third article from a series on Leading Self-Organising Teams covers what it means to lead a self-organising team.

 At the recent Agile Australia conference InfoQ interviewed Renee Troughton about the theme of the conference, her experiences with large scale agile adoption and non-violent communication.

 InfoQ interviewed Sander Hoogendoorn, author of the book This is Agile, about managing agile projects, balancing the work in iterations, and different kinds of agile approaches.

 The second article from a series on Leading Self-Organising Teams discusses why we need self-organising teams.
 2

 We all want to have confidence in the software we create.
 We know that testing plays an important role.
-Assuming we've overcome the hurdle of learning the various ways to test, what's still missing that inhibits us from having confidence in what we do?
-How do we go about leading a culture of effective testing?
+But, how do we go about leading a culture of effective testing?
+3

-Recently, there has been more and more interest in Kanban as a simple and effective method for managing software development.
-But how does Kanban work?
-This article digs into details to try to understand the dynamics of Kanban in the light of queuing theory.
-It analyses three case studies to reveal some basic and insightful ideas about how Kanban works.
+This article examines the dynamics of Kanban and how it works in the light of queuing theory.
+It analyses three case studies and reveals some basic and insightful ideas about how Kanban works.